pythoniac/FotoVideoMover/README.md

 Same goes for videos.
 Meta info is being scanned and 'cration_date' is searched for via regex.

-As this might differ for your video files, adjustmenst might be needed.
+As this might differ for your video files, adjustments might be needed.

 Therefore a 'checkmode' can be activated to see just the video metadata output so that the regex can (hopefully) easily be adjusted.